Jan Zamoyski: Wealth and cultural patronage

 His most prized creation was the capital of his Fee Tail, the city of Zamość, founded in 1580, built and designed as a Renaissance citta ideale or "ideal city" by the Italian architect Bernardo Morando.
 In the city, in 1595 he founded the Akademia Zamojska, the third university in the history of education in Poland.
 In addition to Zamość, he also funded four other towns: Szarogród, Skinderpol, Busza and Jasnogród.

-Zamoyski collected a significant library, and was a patron of numerous artists in his Fee Tail.
+Zamoyski collected a significant library and was a patron of numerous artists in his fiefdom.
 Artists under his patronage included the poets Jan Kochanowski and Szymon Szymonowic, and the writer and historian Joachim Bielski.

 Personality

 Zamoyski was not a deeply religious person, and his conversion from Protestantism to Catholicism was primarily pragmatic.
 Leśniewski notes that Zamoyski was often motivated by greed, for example during the Danzig Rebellion, when he supported lenient treatment of the rebels, and during the 1577–1578 negotiations with, when he favored the solution of George Frederick, Margrave of Brandenburg-Ansbach; in both cases his decision was likely influenced by bribes or favors.
 In another example, Leśniewski describes how Zamoyski openly demanded rewards following his victory at Byczyna, and tried to include an article favoring him in the Bytom and Będzin treaty.
 He further notes, critically, that with raising power and political success Zamoyski begun displaying negative qualities, such as egoism and arrogance.
 Zamoyski was ruthless to those weaker than him.
-At the same time, he was respected by his opponents, widely recognized as highly intelligent, a cunning strategist and tactician in matters political and military, and a popular political leader.
+At the same time, he was respected by his opponents, widely recognised as highly intelligent, a cunning strategist and tactician in matters political and military, and a popular political leader.
 He valued the good of the country at least as high as his own, and although he could have become the king after a victorious civil war against Sigismund, he preferred to act within the limits of law instead, avoiding a war that could devastate the country, and thus curbing his own ambitions.